 Create a roadmap to ensure capital efficiency

 3.4 Customer Centric Initiatives taken by the Bank

 The Bank has pursued high standards of customer service to ensure customer satisfactionthroughout the year.

-As member of the Banking Codes and Standards Board of India (BCSBI), Bank has adoptedthe Code of Bank's Commitment to Customers and Bank's Code of Commitment to SMEs.
+As member of the Banking Codes and Standards Board of India (BCSBI) Bank has adoptedthe Code of Bank's Commitment to Customers and Bank's Code of Commitment to SMEs.
 Dulydocumented policies approved by the Board on "Deposits", "Collection ofCheques/ instruments", "Redressal of Grievances", "Compensation"and "Operational Procedure for settlement of claims of Deceased Depositors" arein place.
-These policies are displayed on Bank's website.

 The Committee of the Board on Customer Service meets periodically to monitor thequality of customer service, redressal of customer grievances to ensure customersatisfaction.
 The Standing Committee on Customer Service at Head Office and Zonal LevelCustomer Service Committees at all the Zonal offices also meet regularly to address andreview various customer related matters to take steps for improvement on an ongoing basis.

 Customer Service Committees at all the branches are formed and a cross section ofcustomers representing depositors, Corporates, businessmen, senior citizens are invited toattend the Customer Service meetings at Branch/Zonal/Head Office level, to have feedbackand suggestions on schemes, products and services.
 Full-fledged grievances redressalmachinery is in place to respond promptly to customer grievances.
 Complaint ManagementCells are operative at Head Office and all Zonal Offices of the Bank.
 The Committee of theBoard on Customer Service and Standing Committee on Customer Service at Head Officemonitor the progress of redressal of customer grievances regularly.